braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/amazon_personalize/workshop.md

 Similar to the Personalization workshop in step 2, the following Braze messaging workshop steps you through setting up the Braze and Amazon Personalize integration.

-1. Sign in to the AWS account where you deployed the AWS CloudFormation template in Step 1.
+1. Sign in to the AWS account where you deployed the AWS CloudFormation template in step 1.
 2. On the Amazon SageMaker console, choose **Notebook Instances**.
 3. If you don't see the **RetailDemoStore** notebook instance, make sure you are in the same AWS region where you deployed the project.
 4. To access the notebook instance, choose **Open Jupyter** or **Open JupyterLab**.